 Parties commonly at fault for an accident with a semi-truck include:

-- Truck driver: There are many ways a truck driver could act negligently, causing an accident.
+- Truck driver: There are many ways a truck driver could act negligently, causing an accident, from inattentive driving to failing to obey traffic signals.
+Some ways in which the truck driver may be negligent include:

 - Proper licensing.
 A truck driver must be properly licensed to drive a commercial vehicle.
 In New York, a driver must have a Commercial Driver’s License (CDL) to operate a commercial truck.
 To obtain a CDL, the driver must have a valid driver’s license, secure a commercial learner’s permit, and pass a road test.
 Driving a commercial truck without the proper license can be compelling evidence of negligence on the part of the truck driver.